armbues/ioc_parser/README.md

 * *-p INI* Pattern file
 * *-f FORMAT* Output format (csv/json/yara)
 * *-d* Deduplicate matches
+* *-t* Use PDF2TXT instead of PdfFileReader

 ## Requirements
 [PyPDF2](https://github.com/mstamy2/PyPDF2) - *pip install pypdf2*

+## Use PDF2TXT instead of the PdfFileReader library
+With PdfFileReader not every URL or IP gets parsed from certain PDFs.
+That's why you can use the PDF2TXT library.
+You'll loose the page references with this option.